-Single measure upgrades to demonstration buildings are not encouraged e.g. solar PV upgrade or glazing only.
-It should be noted that fossil fuel boilers are not eligible for grant funding and their installation is actively discouraged by SEAI.
+Single measure upgrades to demonstration buildings are not encouraged e.g., solar PV upgrade or glazing only.
+It should be noted that fossil fuel boilers or systems maintaining the fossil fuel boiler are not eligible for grant funding and their installation is actively discouraged by SEAI.